Why you should order an appraisal from J. Boyles Appraisals, LLC

-When the amount being loaned to the home buyeris more than 80% of the actual value of the home, many lenders ask home buyers to take out this supplemental insurance policy.
+When the amount being loaned to the home owneris more than 80% of the actual value of the home, most lenders ask homebuyers to buy this additional insurance policy.
 That policy is Private Mortgage Insurance, or PMI.
-This extra payment is often folded into the monthly mortgage payment and is quickly forgotten.
-This is unfavorable because PMI isn't necessary when the remainder of the loan - whether through market appreciation or principal pay down - goes below the 80% level.
+Since the added payment is usually bundled into the monthly mortgage payment, it is often forgotten.
+PMI isn't necessary when the remaining balance of the loan - whether through market appreciation or principal pay down - goes below the 80% mark, making this very unfavorable.
 In fact, the United States Congress implemented a law in 1998 (the Homeowners Protection Act of 1998) requiring lenders to do away with the PMI installments when the loan-to-value ratio conditions have been met.

-If you'd like to do away with PMI, J. Boyles Appraisals, LLC will produce a statement regarding the value of your home.
-The cost of the home valuation can usually be regained in a short amount of time because you'll no longer be paying the PMI.
+If you'd like to do away with PMI, J. Boyles Appraisals, LLC will provide you with a statement regarding the value of your home.
+The price you paid for the appraisal can usually be recovered in just a few months because you'll no longer be paying the PMI.

-The parties will have a good idea of what price to set, if they need to sell the home.
-And if a "buyout" is the chosen option, both parties will feel like they've received a fair assessment.
+The parties will have a clearer picture of what price to set, if they need to sell the home.
+And if a "buyout" is the chosen option, both parties will feel like they've received a fair evaluation.

-The loss of a loved one is a difficult time in life, and settling an estate from a death, or probate, often requires an appraisal to establish Fair Market Value for the real estate involved.
-We guarantee the maximum degree of discretion, as we're bound with confidentiality by the ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) binds us with confidentiality, ensuring the fullest degree of discretion.
+Losing a loved one is a hard time in life, and settling an estate from a death, or probate, often calls for an appraisal to establish Fair Market Value for the residential property involved.
+The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) binds us with confidentiality, ensuring the fullest degree of discretion.

-Unlike wealthy individuals, most Americans do not have dedicated estate planners or executors to take care of these issues.
-A home or other property often makes up a disproportionate share of the total estate value, so knowing the true worth of the real estate at hand is of essential importance to ensuring disputing parties leave knowing they've received an honest deal.
+Most Americans don't have dedicated estate planners or executors to handle these matters, unlike wealthy individuals.
+And seeing that a home or other property often makes up an unequal share of the total estate value, knowing the true value of the real estate at hand is of essential importance to ensuring disputing parties leave knowing they've received an honest deal.

-Employee relocation is a stressful event, and we understand.
-That's why we take great care in setting up a convenient appointment time for the appraisal inspection.
-We encourage relocating employees to provide remarks on the positive features of their property, as well as information regarding any recent sales or listings in their neighborhood that they want considered during our intensive inspection.
+We are familiar with the stress associated with an employee relocation.
+We take great care in organizing an accommodating appointment time for the appraisal inspection.
+During our detailed inspection, we encourage relocating employees to provide feedback on the positive attributes of their property, along with information about any new sales or listings in their neighborhood that they want considered.

 Sell your home quickly — at the right price

 Whether you decide to sell your home on your own or use the assistance of a real estate agent, a professional appraisal will help you make a more informed decision when determining your selling price.
-An appraiser has no vested interest in what amount the house sells for, apart from real estate agents.
+An appraiser has no vested interest in what price the house sells for, apart from real estate agents.
 Our fees aren't a percentage of the sales price, but rather they depend on our efforts to complete the appraisal report.

-We examine the difference in value things like an additional bathroom or a kitchen remodel can make.
-Getting a professional appraisal is a trusted way to determine what improvements will add value and what a suitable sales price is for your home so you don't come up short or have your house on the market an unnecessarily long time, because we're experts in knowing how long homes stay on the market.
+On a daily basis, we examine the difference in value things like an additional bathroom or a kitchen remodel can make.
+Getting a professional appraisal is a reliable way to decide what improvements will add value and what an applicable sales price is for your home so you don't come up short or have your house on the market an unnecessarily long time, because we're experts in knowing how long homes stay on the market.